2026 Convention Social Justice Project

 You can learn more about the Collaborative by visiting their website - Eaton Fire Collaborative.

-Our second organization is the Variety Boys & Girls Club in Boyle Heights, a community within Los Angeles.
+Our second organization was the Variety Boys & Girls Club in Boyle Heights, a community within Los Angeles.
 Boyle Heights is a predominantly Latino and Hispanic population whose median income is three times lower than the national average.
 Before World War II, Boyle Heights was a predominantly Jewish community with a vibrant, Yiddish-speaking community.
 And even as the demographic started to shift towards Latinos, Jews remained culturally and politically dominant after World War II.
 As redlining was pushing Jews out of Boyle Heights, leaders in the Jewish communities helped to empower the Latinos who either lived among the Jewish people or who worked together in the factories.

 Since 1949, the Variety Boys & Girls Club has responded to the needs of children in the community by offering academic and leadership development programs, tutoring and mentoring, sports and aquatics programs, arts and crafts, a computer learning center and library, social recreation, college scholarships, and special events to award members’ achievements.